Cruise Packing Tips

 - Coordinate your outfits so that each item can be worn with at least 2 other pieces of clothing.

-day excursions, just add or remove them as the weather changes throughout the day.
+Great for all-day excursions, just add or remove items as the weather changes throughout the day.

 - Pack fewer items and take advantage of the ship's laundry and dry cleaning service.